-Note: The depth (= max. number of edges on a path from the root to a leaf) of the decision tree is the maximal number of comparisons of the algorithm on an input array of length n.
+Observation 2: The depth (= max. number of edges on a path from the root to a leaf) of the decision tree is the maximal number of comparisons of the algorithm on an input array of length n.

-A binary tree with N leaves has depth $\geq \log_2(N)$.
+A combinatorial fact: A binary tree with N leaves has depth $\geq \log_2(N)$.